takemetola/Hostinger_Automated_Test/ReadMe.md

    - *Action:* Locate and read the total price displayed for a 2-year rental of the domain during the checkout process.

 ## Expected Results:
-- The user should successfully navigate to the domain search page and enter the desired domain name.
 - The search results should be displayed, and ".ai" should be available.
 - The user should be able to click on "Buy Domain" and proceed to the checkout page.
 - The total price for a 2-year rental of the domain should be clearly displayed.